aaronlumen/cs/40_Installation_and_Testing/03_Inspection_Checklist.md

 - [ ] Network connectivity and functionality tests completed.
 - [ ] All test results documented and issues resolved.

+## Equipment Installation
+- [ ] Verify the proper installation of all racks and enclosures.
+- [ ] Check grounding and bonding of all equipment.
+- [ ] Ensure all power distribution units (PDUs) are installed and functioning.
+- [ ] Inspect the placement and installation of all network hardware.

+## Wireless Installation
+- [ ] Verify the installation of wireless access points.
+- [ ] Ensure all access points are properly labeled.
+- [ ] Confirm the performance and coverage of the wireless network.

+## Testing and Commissioning
+- [ ] Conduct continuity and performance testing of all cables.
+- [ ] Test the functionality of all installed equipment.
+- [ ] Verify the integration of all equipment into the network.
+- [ ] Conduct wireless network performance testing.

 ## Final Inspection
 - [ ] Comprehensive final report compiled.
 - [ ] System handover conducted with client.